Australia: A Land of Natural Wonders and Cultural Riches

 2. Indigenous Bush Tucker

 Embark on a gastronomic journey through the diverse flavours of Indigenous Australian cuisine, also known as bush tucker.
-Discover unique ingredients such as kangaroo, emu, wattleseed, and bush tomatoes, which have been used for centuries by Aboriginal people for their nutritional and medicinal properties.
-Join a guided tour or dine at restaurants specializing in Indigenous cuisine to experience these ancient flavours.
+Learn about unusual ingredients that Aboriginal people have used for centuries for their nutritional and medicinal benefits, such as kangaroo, emu, wattleseed, and bush tomatoes.
+Join a guided tour or dine at restaurants specialising in Indigenous cuisine to experience these ancient flavours.

 3. Wine Tasting in the Vineyards